nichujie/UMJI-VE280-FA2020/RC/13-Abstract-Data-Type.md

 ### Getters & Setters

 These are two concepts widely used in OOP programming.
-Typically, getters & setters refers to those **member functions used to get or modify private members**.
-These methods allows outer codes to access certain attributes of the class.
+Typically, getters & setters refer to those **member functions used to get or modify private members**.
+These methods allow outer codes to access certain attributes of the class.

 Also, using getters/setters allows you to add extra operations when getting/modifying values.
 For example, validating the values when modifying an attribute: